 This is one of the most frequent technical mistakes we see, and it can ruin a perfectly good design.
 “Bleed” is the area of your design that extends beyond the final trim edge of the page.
 Without it, the slight shifting that occurs during the cutting process can leave thin, unprofessional white borders on your brochures.
 On the flip side, “margins” create a safe zone inside the trim line.
 You should keep all your important text and logos within these margins to ensure nothing gets accidentally cut off.
 Most professional printers provide templates with these guides already marked, so be sure to use them.

-How to Choose the Right Printing Partner
+Ready to Choose?
+Finding the Right Printing Partner

 Finding the right printing partner is about more than just getting a good price.
 When you’re on a tight deadline, you need a company you can count on to deliver high-quality materials without any drama.
 The right partner acts as an extension of your team, ensuring your brand looks polished and professional, even when time is short.
 Think of it as building a long-term relationship.
 A reliable printer can support all your marketing efforts, from last-minute trade show banners to the business cards you hand out every day.
 They become familiar with your brand standards and can offer advice on future projects, making the entire process smoother over time.
 Before you commit to a service for your rush brochure order, take a moment to evaluate them on a few key criteria.
 This small investment of time upfront can save you from major headaches, missed deadlines, and costly reprints down the road.
 A great partner doesn’t just print your files; they help you succeed by providing consistent quality and dependable service you can build your business on.